Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

-The use of dedicated submillimetre telescopes lead to the detection of the thermal dust continuum emission from several objects at high redhift \cite{clements1992,dunlop1994,ivison1995}.
+The use of dedicated submillimetre telescopes lead to the detection of the thermal dust continuum emission from several objects at high redshift \cite{clements1992,dunlop1994,ivison1995}.
 The submillimetre detections of high-redshift objects brought immediately attention to their very high dust masses, that were significantly larger than the values measured in local galaxies \cite{eales1996}.
-Since their discovery, there was general agreement that these high dust masses implied that the objects were caught in an early stage, even though such conclusion was highly qualitative and based on approximate arguments that lead to speculations about its origin and its strong link to massive star formation \cite{dunlop1994,eales1996}.\\ The Submillimetre Common-User Bolometer Array (SCUBA) observatory played a fundamental role to advance the knowledge of dust in high-redshift galaxies.
+Since their discovery, there was general agreement that these high dust masses implied that the objects were caught in an early stage, even though such conclusion was highly qualitative and based on approximate arguments that lead to speculations about its origin and its strong link to massive star formation \cite{dunlop1994,eales1996}.

+The Submillimetre Common-User Bolometer Array (SCUBA) observatory played a fundamental role to advance the knowledge of dust in high-redshift galaxies.
 SCUBA enabled a very quick mapping of the sky, since individual bolometers turned out as significantly more sensitive than any previous instrument.
 Deep submillimetre surveys performed with the SCUBA bolometer array revealed a population of extremely dusty and obscured objects with high bolometric luminosities and residing at $z >2$ \cite{barger1998,dunlop2001,ivison2002,dunne2003}.

-For the extremely high SFR values inferred from their IR luminosity (up to $100-1000 M_{\odot}/yr$), the SCUBA sources were almost immediately associated to proto-elliptical galaxies, caught during the intense starburst events characterising the formation of the bulk of their stellar populations and likely residing in the greatest overdensity regions of the Universe.
-Such findings corroborated the idea that the bulk of the stars of local ellipticals were formed at high redshift through rapid (occurring on timescales $< 1$ Gyr) and violent starbursts was motivated by several evidences, gathered through the years, based on the tightness of known and widely used scaling relations, such as the colour-magnitude diagram \cite{bower1992} and others, such as the correlation between the integrated [$\alpha$/Fe] and the velocity dispersion \cite{matteucci1994}.
+For the extremely high SFR values inferred from their IR luminosity (up to 100--1000 $M_{\odot}/yr$), the SCUBA sources were almost immediately associated to proto-elliptical galaxies, caught during the intense starburst events characterising the formation of the bulk of their stellar populations and likely residing in the greatest overdensity regions of the Universe.
+Such findings corroborated the idea that the bulk of the stars of local ellipticals were formed at high redshift through rapid (occurring on timescales $<$1 Gyr) and violent starbursts was motivated by several evidences, gathered through the years, based on the tightness of known and widely used scaling relations, such as the colour-magnitude diagram \cite{bower1992} and others, such as the correlation between the integrated [$\alpha$/Fe] and the velocity dispersion \cite{matteucci1994}.